Germany softens tone on Greece before crunch meeting

 While Schaeuble has made clear he believes the euro zone could weather such a step, Merkel and Germany's European partners may be more reluctant to take that risk.

-(This version of the story filed to add first name of spokeswoman)
+(This version of the story has been refiled to add first name of spokeswoman)

 (Reporting by Noah Barkin and Caroline Copley; Editing by Paul Carrel)